Neutral / cushion / high arch

 Standard sizing schemes were used during the conception of the Mizuno Wave Hitogami 4.
 It adheres to the regular preferences of runners, in terms of size.
 The available width for both the men and women’s versions is medium.
 This running shoe follows the natural curve of the human foot, as well, because it has a semi-curved shape.

 X10 is a high-quality compound that’s made from carbon rubber.
 It basically shields the mid-sole foam from wear and tear.
 It also provides traction, which is important when it comes to attaining surface control.
+This material is very common in some Mizuno shoes like the Wave Creation 20 and Wave Inspire 15.

 Grip and pliability are heightened by the G3 Sole design, a rubber dot pattern in the forefoot area.
 They’re akin to the patterns of rubber tires that help in holding the ground.